Understanding the LIBOR Transition

 The global financial industry is preparing to transition away from a key benchmark interest rate — the London Interbank Offered Rate, or LIBOR — to new alternative rates.
 Regulators have called for a market-wide transition away from LIBOR by the end of 2021.

 This global transition is an evolving process.
-As plans are finalized across the industry, many details are still unknown.
-Unfortunately, we may not always have the answers, but we will continue to follow developments, take necessary measures, and provide critical information to support a smooth transition for our clients.
+Many details are still unknown.
+We will continue to follow developments, take necessary measures, and provide critical information to support a smooth transition for our clients.

 To ensure that our clients are informed with the appropriate information and are equipped to make educated decisions, we will continue to provide you with helpful resources: